- Go to Email > Email campaigns.

 The Chrome plug-in called Grammarly inserts this code.
 To get rid of this code, disable the plug-in and then re-import your HTML code.
 You can also perform the import from an Incognito Mode window, which disables all plug-ins.

-In the message composer, you can import zip files.
-Zip files can only contain HTML and image files.
-If you upload a zip file that contains anything else, you’ll see an error.
+In our composer, you can import ZIP files.
+ZIP files can only contain HTML and image files.
+If you upload a ZIP file that contains anything else, you’ll see an error.

 Let's say you have a folder on your desktop named HTML_images.
 Inside that folder is your HTML file along with a few image files.

 - On a Mac, open the Terminal.

 - Navigate to the folder where your HTML file is stored.
 For example, enter the following command:

 - Compress the folder by entering the following command:

 zip -r name.zip . -x ".*" -x "__MACOSX" -x ".DS_Store"where name is the name of your final compressed file.
 For example,

 zip -r HTML_images.zip . -x ".*" -x "__MACOSX" -x ".DS_Store"You now have a ZIP file named HTML_images.zip in the Desktop/HTML_images folder that contains your HTML file and image files.

 Note: HTML imports are not supported for the drag-and-drop composer.